osic/benchmarking_live-migration/README.md

 Thi section talks about a tool that integrates rally live migration with workload generator and perform tests.
 This tool will spin up VMs using heat and run the workloads on those VMs.
 After thet it will perform the Live Migration and start 2 kind of tests.

-1. Ping test
+1. Ping test:

-   This test will continously send ping packets every 0.1 second and check for the lost packets during LM.
+   This test will continously send ping packets every 0.5 second and check for the lost packets during LM.

-2. TCP Stream break test
+2. TCP Stream break test:

-   This test will make TCP connection to the VM and send packets every 0.1 second and check for the packet loss during LM.
+   This test will make TCP connection to the VM and send packets every 0.5 second and check for the packet loss during LM.

 Results of these tests will be stored under /opt directory.